Programmatic Access for Hosted Websites

 2.1 Create a Role.

-2.2 Add a Role Attribute to your Service Account, and select the Service Account you created in Step 1.
+2.2 Under the Role’s Role Attributes, add the By Service Account attribute, select + Attach Service Account, and choose the Service Account you created in Step 1.

 Note: You can add multiple Service Accounts to a single role.

-Service Accounts will not adhere to any Trust Scoring requirements within a policy.
+Service Accounts will not adhere to any Trust Scoring requirements within a policy — a minimum Trust Level set in the policy is not evaluated for Service Account access.

 Step 3: Allow the Service Account to access your CSE Service